emqx/cloud-docs/en_US/data_integration/mongodb.md

    - **Password**: Enter `public`.
    - **Auth Source**: Enter the aatabase name associated with the user's credentials.
    - **Use Legacy Protocol**: Determine if MongoDB's legacy communication protocol should be used (MongoDB introduced a new wire protocol in version 3.6, with the legacy protocol retained for backward compatibility.).
 This setting can be set to `true`, `false`, or `auto`.
 In `auto` mode (default option), EMQX will automatically determine which protocol to use based on the detected MongoDB version.
    - **Srv Record**: Disabled by default.
-Once enabled, it allows EMQX Cloud to use DNS SRV records to discover the MongoDB hosts it should connect to, which makes it easier to connect to replica sets or sharded clusters without having to specify each host in the connection string.
+Once enabled, it allows EMQX Platform to use DNS SRV records to discover the MongoDB hosts it should connect to, which makes it easier to connect to replica sets or sharded clusters without having to specify each host in the connection string.
    - If you want to establish an encrypted connection, click the **Enable TLS** toggle switch.

 5. Advanced Settings (Optional): Refer to [Advanced Configuration](https://docs.emqx.com/en/enterprise/latest/data-integration/data-bridge-mongodb.html#advanced-configurations).